 The SSS Personal Equity and Savings Option (P.E.S.O) Fund includes in SSS Benefits is a voluntary provident fund offered exclusively to SSS members in addition to the regular SSS program.

-Members who have the capacity to contribute more are given the opportunity to save more in order to receive added benefits in the future through this program.
+Members who can contribute more are allowed to save more to receive added benefits in the future through this program.

 You will receive the benefits at the time of your retirement, disability, or death claim through a monthly pension, lump sum, or combination of both.